Heather Peace: Early life

 Heather Peace was born in Bradford, West Yorkshire.
 She has been playing piano since she was six years old, and guitar since her teens.
 Peace decided to be an actress at an early age and credits her parents for the encouragement they gave her to achieve that goal.
-She went to St Joseph's Primary School in Little Horton, Bradford, and St Joseph's Catholic College in Manningham, Bradford.
-Her mother was a long-serving cantor at St Joseph's Catholic Church (which is next to the primary school) and also did readings.
-Peace was also a cantor at St Joseph's Catholic Church which is where her love of music and singing started.
+She went to St. Joseph's Catholic College in Manningham, Bradford.
+Her mother was a long-serving cantor at St. Joseph's Catholic Church (which is next to the primary school) and also did readings.
+Peace was also a cantor at St. Joseph's Catholic Church which is where her love of music and singing started.
 Peace and her mother are no longer Catholics, due to the Catholic church's stance on LGBT relationships.